jvanasco/pyramid_session_redis/README.md

 * ``InvalidSession_PayloadTimeout(InvalidSession)`` The inner python payload timed out
 * ``InvalidSession_PayloadLegacy(InvalidSession)`` The session is running on an earlier version

 The factory accepts a `func_invalid_logger` callable argument.
-The input is the raised exception BEFORE a new cookie is generated, and guaranteed to be an instance of `InvalidSession`.
+The input is the raised exception BEFORE a new cookie is generated, and will be the request and an instance of `InvalidSession`.

 	from pyramid_session_redis.exceptions import *
 	from my_statsd import new_statsd_client()

 	statsd_client = new_statsd_client()

-    def my_logger(raised_exception):
+    def my_logger(request, raised_exception):
     	"""
     	raised_exception will be an instance of InvalidSession log the exception to statsd for metrics